Cellular automaton: Reversible

 A cellular automaton is reversible if, for every current configuration of the cellular automaton, there is exactly one past configuration (preimage).
 If one thinks of a cellular automaton as a function mapping configurations to configurations, reversibility implies that this function is bijective.
 If a cellular automaton is reversible, its time-reversed behavior can also be described as a cellular automaton; this fact is a consequence of the Curtis–Hedlund–Lyndon theorem, a topological characterization of cellular automata.
 For cellular automata in which not every configuration has a preimage, the configurations without preimages are called Garden of Eden patterns.

 For one-dimensional cellular automata there are known algorithms for deciding whether a rule is reversible or irreversible.
 However, for cellular automata of two or more dimensions reversibility is undecidable; that is, there is no algorithm that takes as input an automaton rule and is guaranteed to determine correctly whether the automaton is reversible.
 The proof by Jarkko Kari is related to the tiling problem by Wang tiles.

 Reversible cellular automata are often used to simulate such physical phenomena as gas and fluid dynamics, since they obey the laws of thermodynamics.
 Such cellular automata have rules specially constructed to be reversible.
 Such systems have been studied by Tommaso Toffoli, Norman Margolus and others.
 Several techniques can be used to explicitly construct reversible cellular automata with known inverses.
 Two common ones are the second-order cellular automaton and the block cellular automaton, both of which involve modifying the definition of a cellular automaton in some way.
 Although such automata do not strictly satisfy the definition given above, it can be shown that they can be emulated by conventional cellular automata with sufficiently large neighborhoods and numbers of states, and can therefore be considered a subset of conventional cellular automata.
 Conversely, it has been shown that every reversible cellular automaton can be emulated by a block cellular automaton.

 Totalistic

 A special class of cellular automata are totalistic cellular automata.
 The state of each cell in a totalistic cellular automaton is represented by a number (usually an integer value drawn from a finite set), and the value of a cell at time t depends only on the sum of the values of the cells in its neighborhood (possibly including the cell itself) at time t − 1.

 If the state of the cell at time t depends on both its own state and the total of its neighbors at time t − 1 then the cellular automaton is properly called outer totalistic.
-Conway's Game of Life is an example of an outer totalistic cellular automaton with cell values 0 and 1; outer totalistic cellular automata with the same Moore neighborhood structure as Life are sometimes called life-like cellular automata.
+Conway's Game of Life is outer totalistic (but not totalistic), with cell values 0 and 1.
+Outer totalistic cellular automata with the same Moore neighborhood structure as Life are sometimes called life-like cellular automata.

+More generally, an isotropic ruleset is one that is not necessarily outer totalistic, but still has all the reflection symmetries.
+In the case of a cellular automata on a square grid, the group of symmetries is D8.